josephdadams/CroniclePlugins/README.md

 - `note`: Text Field: Note Number (0-127)
 - `velocity`: Text Field: Velocity Number (0-127)

+## OBS

+Allows you to control OBS Studio using the Websockets protocol.

+* Requires the following parameters:
+	* `host`: Text Field: IP Address of OBS computer.
+	* `port`: Text Field: Port that OBS websockets is using.
+Example: `4455`
+	* `password`: Text Field: Password that OBS websockets is using.
+	* `command`: Menu: Command to send to OBS.
+Items: Start Stream, Stop Stream, Switch Scene
+	* `destinationScene`: Text Field: Scene to switch to in OBS

+*Copy the `obs` folder to your Cronicle server and then run `npm install` within that folder to install the dependencies.*

 ## panasonic_ptz.py

 Allows you to control presets of your Panasonic PTZ.